Bulk Create Fields

 Deploying Fields

 deploying the fields.
-The status field next each of the Field rows will show the status.
+The status field next to each of the Field rows will show the status.

 Errors and Troubleshooting

-at the bottom which shows all errors when you hover.
+Errors button at the bottom that shows all errors when you hover.

 Related Features